Sport, Physical Activity and Health Promotion

 In this module you’ll be considering the determinants that cause public health inequalities across the nation, and how positive effective practice can improve societal public health.

-On completion of this module, you shall be confident enough to develop public health plans that will make a difference to communities.
+On completion of this module, you will be confident enough to develop public health plans that will make a difference to communities.

 Optional modules